ZgblKylin/KylinPluginFramework/README.md

 - **EventBus**: Publish/Subscribe mechanism suppoted to decouple sender and receiver:
   - Better performance than signals&slots.
   - Easier to write than signals&slots.
-  - Both synchronized and asynchronized are supported, just like `Qt::DirectConnection` and `Qt::QueuedConnection`.
+  - Both synchronized and asynchronized events are supported, just like `Qt::DirectConnection` and `Qt::QueuedConnection`.
 - Better signal&slots: Connect signals and slots by configuration file is also supported, just like eventbus.
   - Published event could connect to signals/slots, signals could connect to subscribed event too.
 - **Configure everything**: